mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

 ![Mainform](/engineering-education/connecting-library-application-to-sql-server-using-windows-forms/Mainform.png).

-Add a refresh button and 3 more tabs next to the Title tab to use later, then add 4 more columns to the datagridview to show the data of the library.
+Add a refresh button and 3 more tabs next to the Title tab to use later, then add 4 more columns to the `DataGridView1` to show the data of the library.
 Also, don't forget to change the colors of the forms & the buttons to whatever suits your taste.

 It should look like this ![Afterformwork](/engineering-education/connecting-library-application-to-sql-server-using-windows-forms/Afterformwork.png).

 ### Database connection
-In order to connect to SQL server in c#, we will be
+In order to connect to SQL server in C#, we will be
 ```c#
 using System.Data.SqlClient;
 ```